-If you have a medical condition that prevents you from working in Decatur, Social Security Disability (SSDI) benefits are your right.
-Unfortunately, applying for these benefits can be difficult—the process is slow and complex, and you’re likely to have your disability doubted or challenged.
-Many SSDI applicants find that their claim gets rejected purely because of a paperwork error or not including the right documentation.
-Don’t let your benefits get denied.
-Talk to an experienced Decatur Social Security Disability lawyer.
+If you have a medical condition that prevents you from working in Decatur, Social Security Disability Insurance (SSDI) benefits are your right.
+Unfortunately, applying for these benefits can be difficult.
+The process is slow and complex, and you’re likely to have your disability doubted or challenged.

 Some of the most important features of SSDI include:

 - SSDI is not a “handout.”
 You, the worker, paid for this program through paycheck deductions for many years while you were working.

 - Your disability does not have to be work-related to qualify.
 Any injury or disease that prevents you from working counts.

 - SSDI eligibility is based on how many hours you have worked in the past.
 However, even people who have not worked full-time consistently may qualify, and there are exemptions for people with low income.

 SSDI was designed to help people.
 Unfortunately, the government is not always eager to approve an application.
 The Social Security Administration in Decatur, GA (the agency in charge of SSDI benefits), has a reputation in the City of Decatur for turning down applications based on technicalities.